-It is Clackamas County Jail policy to provide unrestricted inmates the ability to maintain personal communications and ties with friends and family in the community in order to facilitate their future transition from jail life to community life.
-It is our policy to ensure that the safety, security, order, and efficient operation of the jail is maintained while using the least restrictive means possible to regulate the general inmate to public visiting.
+It is Clackamas County Jail policy to provide unrestricted adults in custody the ability to maintain personal communications and ties with friends and family in the community in order to facilitate their future transition from jail life to community life.
+It is our policy to ensure that the safety, security, order, and efficient operation of the jail is maintained while using the least restrictive means possible to regulate the general adult in custody to public visiting.

-This information is provided so that you may more fully understand our inmate visitation policy.
+This information is provided so that you may more fully understand our visitation policy.

 The deputy on duty is expected to adhere to this policy, as are all visitors.
 Please do not ask the deputy to make exceptions in the enforcement of this policy, unless your situation is a justifiable emergency.

 Visiting Adults in Custody

 Visitation is through video relay and may occur at the jail public lobby or at home through the visitation service.
 Visits are offered in 15 minute increments and each adult in custody will receive 2 free visits per week.

 Citizens wishing to visit an adult in custody must register online at www.gettingout.com.